Away With The Steiners

 If you have a universal adapter plug that is a great idea to bring, otherwise you can buy a wall plug at the airport or even a budget version at a convenience store or hole-in-the-wall type kiosk.

-And then there are a few other important items to add to your planning and packing list for India…
+Then there are a few other important items to add to your planning and packing list for India:

 1. Patience: Be patient; have an open mind and accept that it’s all part of the adventure.